 - Think also about the voice the influencer projects.
 As an influencer, they will help to broadcast your brand to others.
 You do not want someone with a dramatically different voice to reach out to your prospects.
 While you might not find someone who aligns directly, you want to make sure that the voice does not vary so much that customers develop the wrong associations with your organization.

-- Make sure you can still differentiate your brand.
+- Make sure you can still differentiate your brand with Instagram marketing.
 Some brands end up making mistakes with influencer marketing by doing little to separate themselves from other products that the influencer might be mentioning to customers.
-You do not want to lose your brand voice and let the products or services you sell become just one of several that this particular Instagram influencer markets on your behalf.
+With Instagram marketing you do not want to lose your brand voice and let the products or services you sell become just one of several that this particular Instagram influencer markets on your behalf.

 3. Use Instagram Live to drive direct interaction with your users

 Instagram allows users to create live streaming videos to actively engage with other users online.
-Using this feature can be a fantastic way to drive brand reputation and connections with prospective customers.
+Using this feature is a fantastic way Instagram marketing drives brand reputation and connections with prospective customers.
 Remember that customers like to feel a personal connection with the brands they buy from.
 Instagram Live amplifies this personal connection, making it appealing for many users.

 - Consider moments that customers will likely be interested in.
 For example, if your brand hosts events, you can offer viewers an Instagram Live video with snippets of talks from the event, interviews with attendees, or other snapshots to build interest.